Sort text files.

 If the environment variable `TMPDIR' is set, `sort' uses its value as the directory for temporary files instead of `/tmp'.
 The `-T TEMPDIR' option in turn overrides the environment variable.

 Historical (BSD and System V) implementations of `sort' have differed in their interpretation of some options, particularly `-b', `-f', and `-n'.
 GNU sort follows the POSIX behavior, which is usually (but not always!) like the System V behavior.
 According to POSIX, `-n' no longer implies `-b'.
 For consistency, `-M' has been changed in the same way.
-This may affect the meaning of character positions in field specifications in obscure cases.
+This can affect the meaning of character positions in field specifications in obscure cases.
 The only fix is to add an explicit `-b'.

 A position in a sort field specified with the `-k' or `+' option has the form `F.C', where F is the number of the field to use and C is the number of the first character from the beginning of the field (for `+POS') or from the end of the previous field (for `-POS').
 If the `.C' is omitted, it is taken to be the first character in the field.
 If the `-b' option was specified, the `.C' part of a field specification is counted from the first nonblank character of the field (for `+POS') or from the first nonblank character following the previous field (for `-POS').